BogdanovaIV/galactic-showdown/README.md

 - [Juliia Konovalova](https://github.com/IuliiaKonovalova/) was a great mentor who helped me to tap my potential and gave valuable advice.
 - [The Code Institute team](https://codeinstitute.net/) supported me and provided all the information that I needed.
+- [Firebase](https://firebase.google.com/) - provides a free option to get and store information.
 - [Obfuscator](https://www.obfuscator.io/) - provides a free and efficient obfuscator for JavaScript (including support of ES2022).
 - [GitHub](https://github.com/) provides free access to a versioning system.
 - [ILoveImg](https://www.iloveimg.com/) provided me with a free service to compress images.